James Maloney (rugby league): 2017

 Maloney was selected play for New South Wales for the 2017 State of Origin series, playing at five-eighth in all 3 matches, scoring 1 try and kicking 7 goals in the 2–1 series loss.
 In Round 24 against the North Queensland Cowboys, Maloney played his 200th NRL career match in the 26–16 win at 1300SMILES Stadium.
 Maloney finished the 2017 NRL season, again being the Sharks highest point scorer with him, scoring 4 tries, kicking 71 goals and kicking 3 goals in 20 matches.
 On 2 October 2017, Maloney was selected in the 24-man squad for Australia for the 2017 Rugby League World Cup.
 Maloney would only play in 1 match in the tournament which was against Lebanon, where he played at five-eighth, scored a try and kicked 4 goals in the 34–0 win at Sydney Football Stadium.
 In November 2017, rumours were flying around that Maloney was set to take a player swap deal with Matt Moylan from the Penrith Panthers to join their respective clubs on 3-year deals.
 A month later on 3 December 2017, it was announced that Maloney signed the 3-year deal with the Penrith Panthers, worth $2.4 million and Matt Moylan was released from his contract to join the Sharks in the player swap deal.

 2018

 In Round 1 of the 2018 NRL season, Maloney made his club debut for his 5th club the Penrith Panthers against the Parramatta Eels, playing at five-eighth in the 24–14 win at Penrith Stadium.
-In Round 3 against the Canterbury-Bankstown Bulldogs, Maloney scored his first club try for the Panthers in their 20–18 loss at ANZ Stadium.
-Later that year, Maloney was selected to play Five Eighth for NSW for all three games where they won the series 2–1, the first since 2014.
+In Round 3 against Canterbury, Maloney scored his first club try for the Panthers in their 20–18 loss at ANZ Stadium.
+Later that year, Maloney was selected to play Five Eighth for NSW for all three games of the 2018 State of Origin series where NSW won the series 2–1, the first since 2014.

 Maloney made a total of 22 appearances for Penrith as the club finished 5th on the table.
 In week one of the finals, Maloney kicked a field goal and scored a try as Penrith defeated the New Zealand Warriors 27–12.
-In week two, Penrith were eliminated by Maloney's former side the Cronulla-Sutherland Sharks 21–20.
+In week two, Penrith were eliminated by Maloney's former side Cronulla 21–20.